ddemkiw/CV/README.md

 ###Management & Business Consultation

-- Coordinated of a team of six employees in the Central Services Department at a boutique law firm
-- Selected, trained and supervised a team of four employees in the Digital Archive Department for the only completely digital law firm in Vancouver
-- supervised the punctual delivery of daily mail and maintained a high standard for professionally finished legal documents
+- Responsible for designing and implementing internal processes and procedures for for teams from 6 to 26 employees
+- Developed a positive team environment; implemented and maintained effective processes to ensure open, two-way communication
+- Worked closely with manager on various department projects including restructuring supply rooms and produced effective cost management
+- Responsible for overseeing the adequate processing of over 1000 legal documents daily to guarantee the proper flow of inter-office communicationWorked closely with manager on various department projects including  restructuring supply rooms and produced effective cost management
+- Analyzed office procedures and designed new and efficient workflow systems,  ensuring faster turn around and high customer retention
 - Designed and created systems for customer feedback and continued department training
 - Provided support to managers by assisting with heavy workloads, attending seminars  on their behalf and providing reports on daily activities
-- Developed a positive team environment; implemented and maintained effective processes to ensure open, two-way communication

-- Responsible for designing and implementing internal processes and procedures for for teams from 6 to 26 employees.
+- Coordinated of a team of six employees in the Central Services Department at a boutique law firm in Vancouver
+- Selected, trained and supervised a team of four employees in the Digital Archive Department for the only completely digital law firm in Vancouver
+- Provided support to managers by assisting with heavy workloads, attending seminars on their behalf and providing reports on daily activities

 ###Technical Writing

-Responsible for all internal documentation, including the design and continuous up-keep of the all wiki articles.
-Actively consulted with Global Relay technical writing department to produce official Global Relay documentation including officially published FAQ documents
-Actively consulted with Global Relay technical writing department to produce official Global Relay documentation including officially published FAQ documents
+-Actively consulted with Global Relay technical writing department to produce official Global Relay documentation including officially published FAQ documents
-Responsible for all internal documentation, including the design and continuous up-keep of the all wiki articles.
+- Responsible for all internal documentation, including the design and continuous up-keep of the all wiki articles for the training team at Global Relay
-Developed and edited Murphy Battista LLP Archive Department Procedures Manual, 1st Edition, 2010 Developed and edited The Philosophy Department Newsletter (2005 - 2007) Responsible for writing all official Office Services Department communication for an audience of over 600 employees nationally
+-Developed and edited Murphy Battista LLP Archive Department Procedures Manual, 1st Edition, 2010 Responsible for writing all official Office Services Department communication for an audience of over 600 employees nationally
-Developed and edited internal and external training and promotional publications for McCarthy Tetrault Office Services Department
+-Developed and edited internal and external training and promotional publications for McCarthy Tetrault Office Services Department
-Managed and supervised departments of 10+ personnel ensuring service  levels and time deadlines were met or exceeded Responsible for overseeing the adequate processing of over 1000 legal  documents daily to guarantee the proper flow of inter-office communication
+Managed and supervised departments of 10+ personnel ensuring service  levels and time deadlines were met or exceeded
-Worked closely with manager on various department projects including  restructuring supply rooms and produced effective cost management
-Regularly drafted official legal documents including but not limited to official letters,  memos and reports Analyzed office procedures and designed new and efficient workflow systems,  ensuring faster turn around and high customer retention
+- Regularly drafted official legal documents including but not limited to official letters, memos and reports
-Designed and created systems for customer feedback and continued department training Provided support to managers by assisting with heavy workloads, attending seminars  on their behalf and providing reports on daily activities
-Developed a positive team environment; implemented and maintained effective  processes to ensure open, two-way communication
+- Developed and edited The Philosophy Department Newsletter (2005 - 2007)

 ###Client Management